innovolt/rust-common/README.md

-Note: I am open to feedback regarding anything, whether it's about structuring the repository or anything else.
+Note: I am open for feedback regarding anything, whether it's about structuring the repository or anything else.
 So, kindly provide your feedback.